This website requires JavaScript.

 • Obstructions - Dirt, stickers, or camera covers blocking the lens

-Upgrade Your Video Experience: OBSBOT Meet 2 4K Webcam
+Upgrade Your Video Experience: OBSBOT Tiny 3 Lite 4K PTZ Webcam

-If your built-in camera keeps failing or you want professional video quality, the OBSBOT Meet 2 4K Webcam offers reliable performance with advanced features that outperform most laptop cameras.
+If your built-in camera keeps failing or you want professional video quality, the OBSBOT Tiny 3 Lite offers reliable performance with advanced features that outperform most laptop cameras.
 Perfect for remote work, streaming, and important video calls.

 Step-by-Step Webcam Troubleshooting